CFNY-FM, 102.1 The Edge, Toronto (Brampton)

 David Marsden named Don Berns as music director an assistant program director.
 He had worked in radio in Kansas City, Buffalo, San Diego, and other U.S. markets.
 Samantha Taylor was now at CFNY.
 She had been at Q107 and continued with CBC-TV's "Video Hits" program.

-Davide Marsden, who along with operations and programming responsibilities at CFNY, turned his four hour Saturday night show over to Chris Sheappard.
+Davide Marsden, who also had operations and programming responsibilities at CFNY, turned his four hour Saturday night show over to Chris Sheappard.

 Despite a bad thunderstorm, the 1986 CASBY awards show went ahead from Canada's Wonderland.
 The program was carried over a network of radio stations, anchored by CFNY-FM, as well as on the CBC Television network.